 Having a one-on-one relationship with a caseworker means that each client’s needs are considered and adjusted on an ongoing basis.
-Clients thrive with a dedicated staff member to work alongside as they navigate new territory and make agreements that promise to bring success.
-Caseworkers enjoy the satisfaction of getting to know clients well over the course of the program.
-They work tenaciously to encourage, guide, and celebrate the small steps of achievement along the way.
+Clients thrive with a dedicated staff member to work alongside as they navigate new territory, a vulnerable time for many.
+Caseworkers work tenaciously to encourage, guide, and celebrate the small steps of achievement each client makes along the way.

-At the initial intake, the process begins, including a needs assessment to determine the client’s levels of competencies and deficits.
-The case manager works with the education staff to coordinate the classroom experience for an individualized program of work readiness and life skills, and concurrently with internal and external resources to find appropriate housing.
-Some clients need to work on family issues; such as when a woman in a shelter needs to find appropriate childcare that would make it possible for her to attend classes.
+The process begins with an initial intake, including a needs assessment to determine the client’s levels of competencies and deficits.
+The case manager works with the education staff to coordinate the classroom experience for an individualized program of work readiness and life skills, and concurrently with internal and external resources to find appropriate personal supports, housing assistance, transportation needs, mental and physical health, benefit eligibility, etc. Some clients need to work on family issues; such as when a woman in a shelter needs to find appropriate childcare that would make it possible for her to attend classes.
 Case managers assist those newly released from incarceration in understanding the terms and adhering to the requirements of parole.

-Project Place clients have experienced impediments to working.
-These barriers include homelessness, lack of employment, physical and mental health problems, and substance abuse.
+Project Place clients are experiencing impediments to employment.
+These barriers include homelessness, lack of work history, physical and mental health problems, and substance abuse, among many others.
 Some have been away from the community for long periods of time performing military service or in prison.
-Many have family concerns resulting from the experience of domestic violence or being separated from a child or children.
-We are equipped to refer clients to services that aid them in resolving personal issues, so they are freer to concentrate on their education program.
+Many have family concerns resulting from their experience of domestic violence or being separated from a child or children.
+We are equipped to refer clients to services that aid them in resolving these issues, so they are freer to concentrate on making change.

 2. Veterans Services